Mapoet/Colab-samples/README.md

 # Colab-samples
-samples be loaded by Colab
+Samples to be loaded by Colab